d-bl/MAE-gf/docs/counting-new.md

 ## Results

 A complete list of stitch words of the specified length can be downloaded as a .txt file by clicking on "results" in the corresponding row of the table below.
-In these files, words with two consequtive C's are written in lower case.
 The first row of the file shows counts for the number of words.
 The words are grouped by their symmetry: first the words that are completely symmetric ("b=p=q=d"), then the words that are left-right-symmetric ("b=d"), etc.
+Words with two consequtive C's are written in lower case.

 Please note: only one orientation of each word is listed.
 See [how to make mirrored words](#how-to-make-mirrored-words) to create the other orientations.
 Please note: the following list consists of words starting and ending with "C".
 In practice, any number of twists can be applied to the left pair or right pair travelling between two stitches.